Skip to main content

 But RSV can be serious for:

-You can protect people more at risk of RSV by following advice on preventing the spread of viral infections.
+Protect people at risk of RSV by following the advice on preventing the spread of viral infections.

-There is no home test for RSV.
-Most people only find out they have a condition caused by RSV if they are in hospital for treatment.
+Most people find out they have a condition caused by RSV when they are in hospital for treatment.

 Bronchiolitis

-Bronchiolitis is a common chest infection in babies and young children under 2 years old, especially babies under 6 months old.
+Bronchiolitis is a common chest infection in babies and young children under 2.
+It most often affects babies under 6 months.
 It usually begins like a cold.

 Children's colds

-It's normal for a child to have 8 or more colds a year.
-There are hundreds of different cold viruses.
+It's normal for a child to have 6 or more colds a year.
+There are hundreds of cold viruses.
 Young children have no immunity to any of them as they have never had them before.

 Colds usually start with a sore throat.
-After that, your child might start sneezing or get a blocked or runny nose.
-They may also get a cough and feel unwell.
+Then your child might start sneezing or get a blocked or runny nose.
+They may also get a cough and not feel well.

 Treating a cold at home

 You can usually treat a child with a cold at home.
-Most of the time, a visit to your GP is not needed.
+Most times you will not need to go to your GP.
 Talk to your pharmacist instead.

-Ask them about giving your child liquid paracetamol or ibuprofen if your child:
+Ask them about giving your child ibuprofen or liquid paracetamol.

 Get your family to wash their hands regularly to stop the cold spreading.